 \section{Renormalized stress-energy tensor}

-In the present conical background, the renormalized stress--energy tensor captures the local modifications arising from nontrivial boundary conditions at the apex.
-As in the case of the vacuum fluctuations of $\langle \Psi^2 \rangle$, the full stress-energy tensor can be naturally decomposed into three contributions: the Dirichlet sector $\langle T_{\mu\nu} \rangle_{\textrm{Dirichlet}}$, which reflects the standard cone geometry; the bound--state sector $\langle T_{\mu\nu} \rangle_{\textrm{bound}}$, associated with the localized mode supported for $M > q$; and the boundary--condition sector $\langle T_{\mu\nu} \rangle_{\textrm{bc}}$.
+In the present conical background, the renormalized stress-energy tensor captures the local modifications arising from nontrivial boundary conditions at the apex.
+As in the case of the vacuum fluctuations of $\langle \Psi^2 \rangle$, the full stress-energy tensor can be naturally decomposed into three contributions: the Dirichlet sector $\langle T_{\mu\nu} \rangle_{\textrm{Dirichlet}}$, which reflects the standard cone geometry; the bound-state sector $\langle T_{\mu\nu} \rangle_{\textrm{bound}}$, associated with the localized mode supported for $M > q$; and the boundary-condition sector $\langle T_{\mu\nu} \rangle_{\textrm{bc}}$.
 This decomposition will allow us to study the effects induced by the boundary condition, and to investigate how the localized mode modifies the local stress distribution.

-Following the same order of the previous sections, we start by considering the contribution due to Dirichlet boundary condition.
+Following the same order of the previous sections, we start by considering the contribution due to the Dirichlet boundary condition.
 From Ref.~\cite{Decanini}, by defining

 we obtain

 The tensor $\Theta^{\mu\nu}$ in the above equation is purely geometric and does not affect the conservation of $T_{\mu\nu}$.
 It represents an ambiguity in the renormalization procedure and satisfies (in odd dimensions)